moishimwe/Ejoheza-Improved/README.md

 ## Cost
 All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
 However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.

+## change to the game
+This modification incorporates a scoring system, adding 20 points for every match and reducing by 10 for every mismatch, while limiting the shuffle function to shuffle only the first 5 elements.

+Remember to add an HTML element with the id 'score' to display the score: